 As a soloist he has perfomed concertos by Vivaldi, Michael Daugherty and C. M. Von Weber in both Italy and the UK.

 As a passionate chamber musician he has performed with different groups: he's currently playing in a trio with Kimi Makino (Viola n.
-2, BBC Philharmonic).
+2, BBC Philharmonic.

 He has also worked with the Orchestra Giovanile Cherubini and Riccardo Muti, The Hallè, BBC Philharmonic and Manchester Camerata.

 He has been touring in Italy, Europe and China.
 He is now working with the Orchestra Giuseppe Verdi in Milan.

 Michael Haydn and the Path to Enlightenment